davide3011/palladium-ln/doc/developers-guide/plugin-development/plugin-manager.md

 privacy:
   view: public
 ---
-`reckless` is a plugin manager for Core Lightning that you can use to install and uninstall [plugins](doc:plugins) with a single command.
+`reckless` is a plugin manager for Palladium Lightning that you can use to install and uninstall [plugins](doc:plugins) with a single command.

 To make your plugin compatible with reckless install: